-# Run some setup code for this notebook.
+# Run some setup code for this notebook.import random

 import numpy as np